sagemath/trac_to_gh/Issue 8104.md

 # Issue 8104: developer's guide for making spkgs should specify that patches need to be version controlled

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8104

 Original creator: ddrake